Neo-fascism: Indonesia

+Israel

+In Israel, various fascist movements exist.
+Notably, Kahanism gained influence as the conflict between Israel and Palestine continues to persist.
+The kahanist party Otzma Yehudit ("Jewish Power") has widely been described as fascist.
+Noted Israeli sociologist Eva Illouz has described the party leader of Otzma Yehudit, Itamar Ben-Gvir, as representative of Jewish fascism.
+Ben-Gvir once kept a portrait of the Israeli terrorist and mass murderer Baruch Goldstein in his living room, sparking outrage.
+In 1980, the Journal of Palestine Studies published an article describing the rise of fascist movements in Israel and support from governmental institutions.

 Japan

 After World War II, neo-fascism and ultra-nationalism were ostracized from mainstream politics in Germany, while in Japan, they were partially related to major right-wing conservative politics.
 Since 2006, all prime ministers of Japan's LDP have been members of far-right ultranationalist Nippon Kaigi.

 Mongolia

 With Mongolia located between the larger nations Russia and China, ethnic insecurities have driven many Mongolians to neo-fascism, expressing nationalism centered around Genghis Khan and Adolf Hitler.
 Groups advocating these ideologies include Blue Mongolia, Dayar Mongol, and Mongolian National Union.

 Pakistan

 Pakistan's Tehreek-e-Labbaik Pakistan is considered fascist by some analysts because of its engagement in Islamic extremism.

 Taiwan

 The National Socialism Association (NSA) is a neo-fascist political organization founded in Taiwan in September 2006 by Hsu Na-chi (許娜琦), a 22-year-old female political science graduate of Soochow University.
 The NSA views Adolf Hitler as its leader and often uses the slogan "Long live Hitler".
 This has brought them condemnation from the Simon Wiesenthal Center, an international Jewish human rights centre.